-The nomination form for this award requires:
+The nomination form for this award is due March 1 and requires:

 Overview: Please introduce the individual and describe their achievements and impact on the community served.
 Include why the award is appropriate now in the individual's career.

 Mission: For individuals working with organizations, state how their work has supported the mission of the organization.